Before you can learn what a reverse mortgage is, let us start by talking about what it is NOT.

 What are the qualifications?

 Reverse mortgages are available to all US citizens and Permanent Residents age 62 or older with substantial equity in their home.
-The maximum loan amount you may qualify for is based on the youngest homeowner’s age, current rates, and home value. (visit our calculator to estimate your loan) There is no income or credit score requirements as there are no monthly repayments.
+The maximum loan amount you may qualify for is based on the youngest homeowner’s age, current rates, and home value.
+There is no income or credit score requirements as there are no monthly repayments.
 You must continue living in your home as your primary residence and continue to pay your properties taxes and insurance.
+Visit our calculator to estimate your loan »

 You’re in the driver’s seat